Football History And Origins

 The first Super Bowl was played January 15, 1967, between the NFL champions the Green Bay Packers and the AFL champions, the Kansas City Chiefs, owned by AFL founder Lamar Hunt.
 The Packers beat the Chiefs 35-10 in the LA Coliseum.
-At the time, NFL teams were considered to be immensely superior than AFL teams, and it was no surprise when NFL teams won both Super Bowl I and II.
-However, in Super Bowl III (first to officially use the name), the AFL's New York Jets (who were huge underdogs) beat the NFL's Baltimore Colts in what is considered one of the greatest games in the league's history.
-That win drew the public's attention, and made the newly merged league very popular, making the NFL as we know it today.
+At the time, NFL teams were considered to be immensely superior to AFL teams, and it was no surprise when NFL teams won both Super Bowl I and II.
+However, in Super Bowl III (first to officially use the name), the AFL’s New York Jets (who were huge underdogs) beat the NFL’s Baltimore Colts in what is considered one of the greatest games in the league’s history.
+That win drew the public’s attention, and made the newly merged league very popular, making the NFL as we know it today.

 Today the Super Bowl has grown to become one of the most highly watched annual sporting events worldwide.
-Currently, the Pittsburgh Steelers and the New England Patriots are tied for holding the highest number Super Bowl wins, at a total of six wins each.
+Currently, the Pittsburgh Steelers and the New England Patriots are tied for holding the highest number of Super Bowl wins, at a total of six wins each.